ForestAdmin/documentation/how-tos/maintain/upgrade-notes-sql-mongodb/upgrade-to-v4.md

 {% hint style="info" %}
 In case of a regression introduced in Production after the upgrade, a rollback to your previous agent version 3 is the fastest way to restore your admin panel.
 {% endhint %}

-{% hint style="info" %}
-You must upgrade your agent version in development, then you should commit the code changes (packages.json, source code, .forestadmin-schema.json etc.) to push it on other environments (Production, Staging, Test,...).
-Pull the code in each server, install, build and restart server
-{% endhint %}

 ## Breaking changes